alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - The more tests we write, the less clear the test output
     - For passes, I don't need nearly as much detail as for failures
-- I want a single "pass"/"fail" at the end
+- I want a single "pass"/"fail" at the end (with some statistics)
 - I'd like color coded output to make it clear at a glance if it's a pass or a fail